The current UK government is planning several ways to improve the country’s border security once the country leaves the European Union.

 European ID cards will no longer be accepted at the UK border.
 After Brexit, all EU citizens will have to present a valid passport to enter the UK.

-The UK government has claimed it plans to update and modernize border control checks.
+The UK government has claimed it plans to update and modernise border control checks.
 Automated entrance and exit checks will allow authorities to count the numbers of people coming into and leaving the country.

-Travelers may be required to carry biometric passports.
+Travellers may be required to carry biometric passports.
 These would keep track of who is entering the country and identify those who have breached the terms of their visa.
 In theory, this should also restrict illegal immigration and make it more difficult for those with criminal convictions to cross the UK border.

 Opponents of these plans have pointed out that the UK would no longer have access to EU crime databases and that these updates could amount to nothing more than extra bureaucracy and red tape.

-UK Visa Waiver for EU Citizens
+UK Visa Waiver for EU citizens

 Applying for a UK EVW is a simple and straightforward process and can be done online, without the need to visit an embassy and wait in line to apply for a visa.